 Juan Diego has also volunteered, in the Northeast of Brazil, in projects that educate and promote sustainable development in low-income communities.

-Juan Diego holds a bachelor degree in political science with focus in conflict resolution and peace research form the Pontificia Universidad Javeriana.
+Juan Diego holds a Bachelor degree in political science with focus in conflict resolution and peace research form the Pontificia Universidad Javeriana.

-During the past years, Ognjen has worked as a project officer at the Network for Organizations for Children of Serbia (MODS), which is the largest federation of civil society organizations working on children rights protection in Serbia.
+During the past years, Ognjen has worked as a project officer at the Network for Organisations for Children of Serbia (MODS), which is the largest federation of civil society organisations working on children rights protection in Serbia.
 In addition, he has served as president of the Center for Democratic Development “Europolis“.
 Europolis is a civic association that he founded to contribute with inter-ethnic and inter-religious dialogue and understanding positive peace.
 Ognjen is especially interested in the role of the UN in conflict resolution and maintaining international peace.

 He would like to concentrate on the emergence of legal and political norms aiming to provide legitimacy for forcible interventions in armed conflicts.
 He is also interested on nationalism, ethnic conflicts, and building peace in deeply divided societies.

 Is interested in the role of civil society in peace processes; human rights; peace negotiations and international law.